WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 including Wallaroo.
 That general back-pressure system is described next.

-### Wallaroo's future: plans to use Pony's built-in back-pressure scheduler
+### Wallaroo's future: Plans to use Pony's built-in back-pressure scheduler

 A comprehensive back-pressure system was added to Pony in November 2017 by